-The (2 km) Niven Lake Trail circles a small and productive lagoon which features some of the best bird watching in Yellowknife, as well as glimpses of muskrats and the occasional beaver.
-There is a variety of ground surfaces here, from muskeg, to forest to rock, and many scenic viewpoints with interpretive signage.
+The Niven Lake Trail is a 2km loop circling a small and productive lagoon which features some of the best bird watching in Yellowknife, as well as glimpses of muskrats and the occasional beaver.
+There is a variety of ground surfaces here, from muskeg to forest to rock, and many scenic viewpoints with interpretive signage.
 You can connect to trails that will take you to the Yellowknife Ski Club, and to the historic Back Bay Cemetary.

 Range Lake Trail

-The 1 km Range Lake Trail connects to the Frame Lake trail system to include suburban Frame Lake South, a popular residential area.
+The Range Lake Trail is 1km in length and connects to the Frame Lake trail system to include suburban Frame Lake South, a popular residential area.
 From the Frame Lake trail, take the exit at the hospital (the big red brick building at the opposite end of Frame Lake from the Visitor Centre), and head through the hospital parking lot toward the supermarket across the intersection of Old Airport Road and Range Lake Road.
 The starting point for the Range Lake trail is behind the Shell convenience store.

 Tin Can Hill

 A designated ‘off leash’ area for dog walkers, the Tin Can Hill provides a wonderful greenspace within the City of Yellowknife.
 The old roads mark a 1940s trail that connected Yellowknife’s Old Town with the Con Mine community and was once littered with garbage, hence the name ‘Tin Can Hill’.
 Old treasures may still be found by exploring the old trails.
 Motorized vehicles are not authorized in the Rat Lake-Tin Can Hill area during the summer months.